Keksuccino/fm-v2-wiki/incompatibility-list.md

 - [Replay Mod](https://www.replaymod.com/download/) (Works when setting `mainMenuButton` from `DEFAULT` to `BIG` in `.minecraft/config/replaymod.json`)
 - [Crash To Main Menu](https://www.curseforge.com/minecraft/mc-mods/crash-to-main-menu)
 - [Ice and Fire](https://www.curseforge.com/minecraft/mc-mods/ice-and-fire-dragons) (Works if the custom main menu is disabled in its mod config)
-- [Essential Mod](https://www.curseforge.com/minecraft/mc-mods/essential-mod) (Buttons and other elements added by this mod aren't customizable)
+- [Essential Mod](https://www.curseforge.com/minecraft/mc-mods/essential-mod) (Buttons and other elements added by this mod aren't customizable; COMPLETELY BREAKS customization some newer builds of FancyMenu)
 - [Sound Filters](https://www.curseforge.com/minecraft/mc-mods/sound-filters) (The audio extension will not work with this mod installed)
 - [Minecraft Comes Alive](https://www.curseforge.com/minecraft/mc-mods/minecraft-comes-alive-mca) (works just fine, but the menus of the mod aren't customizable)
 - [Skin Layers 3D](https://www.curseforge.com/minecraft/mc-mods/skin-layers-3d) (Works fine in 1.16+, but breaks 1.12)